 Strenger, Carlo.
 The Self, A Branding Project – Individualism and Meaning in the Global Age.
 Hebrew.
 Tel Aviv: Kineret Zmora Bitan, 2010.

 Tillich, Paul.
-The Courage To Be.
-New Heaven: Yale University Press, 1952.
+The Courage to Be.
+New Haven: Yale University Press, 1952.

 Turkle, Sherry.
 Alone Together: Why We Expect More from Technology and Less from Each Other.
-New York, NY: Basic Books, 2011.
+New York: Basic Books, 2011.

 Weiss, Robert Stuart.
 Loneliness: The Experience of Emotional and Social Isolation.
 Cambridge, MA: MIT Press, 1975.